reznikmm/protobuf/docs/generated_code.md

 the `--ada_out=` command-line flag (be sure the `protoc-gen-ada` plugin in the `PATH`).
 The compiler creates a specification file (`.ads`) and an implementation file (`.adb`) for each `.proto` file input.
-The names of the output files are computed by taking the name from a `package` directive.
+The names of the output files are computed by taking the name of the `.proto` file and a name from a `package` directive, if any.

 ## Packages

-If a .proto file contains a package declaration, the entire contents of the file will be placed in a corresponding Ada package.
+If a `.proto` file contains a package declaration, then it will be used as a prefix of the corresponding Ada package.
-For example, given the `package` declaration:
+For example, given the `package` declaration in `xxx.proto` file:

 ```protobuf
 package foo.bar;
 ```

-All declarations in the file will reside in the `Foo.Bar` package.
+All declarations in the file will reside in the `Foo.Bar.Xxx` package.

 ## Messages